 By: Cassius Butts, Regional Administrator, U.S. Small Business Administration

 Thanks to the Affordable Care Act, small businesses are benefitting from improved accountability and affordability in the health insurance market.
 As we prepare for the Small Business Health Options Program (SHOP) Marketplaces to begin open enrollment on October 1, small employers who offer health insurance to their employees need to be aware that you may also be eligible for a tax credit.
 This credit can significantly offset the cost of providing insurance by crediting a percentage of small business owners’ premium contributions.

-As with any law, the U.S. Small Business Administration is committed to educating small business owners about the facts surrounding the Affordable Care Act so that you can make an informed decision about what makes sense for their business – including whether you choose to apply for a tax credit under the law.
+As they do with any law, the U.S. Small Business Administration team is committed to educating small business owners about the facts surrounding the Affordable Care Act so that you can make an informed decision about what makes sense for your business – including whether you choose to apply for a tax credit under the law.

-Here are some important facts and resources for small employers to help determine whether you qualify for a tax credit under the law.
+Here are some important facts and resources to help determine whether small employers like you qualify for a tax credit under the law.

 Through 2013, to qualify for a small business tax credit of up to 35 percent (up to 25 percent for non-profits) of your premium contributions, you must have the following criteria: